Sally Go 'Round the Roses: Background

 Besides the five vocalists credited in the group which Zell Sanders assembled to record "Sally Go 'Round the Roses" (Yvonne Bushnell, Ethel Davis (aka Vernell Hill), Ada Ray Kelly, Johnnie Louise Richardson and Mary Sue Wells (aka Mary Sue Wellington/Mary Green Wilson)), at least five other vocalists are known to be featured on the track: Selena Healey, Marie Hood, Marlene Jenkins (aka Marlina Mack/Marlina Mars), Louise Harris Murray, Lezli Valentine and Iggy Williams have been identified as participating in the recording sessions for "Sally...".
-The recording sessions took place over a week, running up of costs of $60,000, then an exorbitant amount of time and money for a single track.
+The recording sessions took place over a week, running up costs of $60,000, then an exorbitant amount of time and money for a single track.
 According to Johnnie Louise Richardson: "Anybody that came in the studio that week, [Spector] would put them on [the track].
 Originally, I think he had about 20 voices on 'Sally.'"

 Butler's recollection is that Spector only heard the "Sally Go 'Round the Roses" track when it was completed and "hated it.
 He was really angry.
 He felt that I wasted his money."
 Butler played the track for Jerry Leiber and Mike Stoller, who offered to buy it from Spector: the interest of the duo caused Spector to reassess "Sally...", which he had Sanders release as a single credited to 'the Jaynetts', with the instrumental track as the B-side.
 Butler claimed his only return for arranging "Sally..." was being credited as the arranger on the record: a 1971 Billboard article states that Butler's arrangement of "Sally..." did earn him $3.

 The recording engineer of "Sally Go 'Round the Roses" was John P. "Jack" Sullivan.